Horseshoe bats in “Devon Greater Horseshoe bats” projectWild animals online , Wild animals

 This partnership project of 18 organizations led by Devon Wildlife Trust and is supported by the National Lottery through the National Lottery Heritage Fund, as well as other funders.

 Greater horseshoe bats, which you can watch in the online webcam, are the largest bats species in Europe.
 Horseshoe bats also live in North Africa, Western Europe, Japan.

-Despite their name “greater,” these bats are miniature: they are only 7 cm tall and their weigh is 30 grams.
+Despite their name “greater,” these bats online, are miniature: they are only 7 cm tall and their weigh is 30 grams.
 The back and wings color of the back is grayish-brown with a reddish tinge and a belly is ash gray.

 Greater horseshoe bats live in dark caves, rocks crevices and other hidden places.
 Sometimes they settle down in human buildings: attics, basements, abandoned old houses.
-For example, our web camera is installed in an artificially created closed enclosure where bats are resting.
+For example, web camera is installed in an artificially created closed enclosure where bats are resting.

 In the wildlife, greater horseshoe, which you see in the online webcam, live for about 20 years.

-It is important to note that all kinds of bats, including greater horseshoe bats which you see in our online live camera, is only group of mammals that can fly.
+It is important to note that all kinds of bats, including greater horseshoe bats which you see in online live camera, is only group of mammals that can fly.